Make-School-Courses/CS-1.2-Intro-Data-Structures/Lessons/playlist.md

 ### Stretch Challenges (Optional)
-1. Add a `delete_song(title)` method to the Playlist class that can delete a song from the playlist.
-After, add it to the options menu in main.py
+1. Add a `insert_song(title, index)` method to the Playlist class that creates a new song and adds it a specified index of the linked list.
 1. Add a `shuffle()` method to the Playlist class that shuffles the order of the Songs in the playlist.
 After, add it to the options menu in main.py
 1. Add a `reverse()` method that will reverse the linked list in place.